FatemaBohra/banking/README.md

 # banking
-# About the bank file-
+# About the files in src folder-
+1. Bank file -
 * Represents a bank for managing customers and their bank account.